DWRL-Texas/Export-Arduino-Data/README.md

 # Exporting Arduino Data

-This is a tutorial for migrating serial data from Arduino IDE to Google Sheets or Excel using the CoolTerm application.
+This is a tutorial for migrating serial data from Arduino IDE to Google Sheets using the CoolTerm application.

 ## Before we get started:
 1. Locate, download and install the appropriate version of [CoolTerm](https://freeware.the-meiers.org/), an application that acts like a  "terminal" interface.